drivechain-project/drivechain.info/faq/index.md

 ### Can we have a sidechain that uses Proof of Stake? ### {#pos}

 Yes, we could.
-The concept of the 1st sidechain BIP, hashrate escrows is flexible enough to copy *any* blockchain -- public or private, proof-of-stake, proof-of-space, proof-of-steak, etc. Even wierdo stuff like Corda.
+The concept of the 1st sidechain BIP, hashrate escrows is flexible enough to copy *any* blockchain -- public or private, proof-of-stake, proof-of-space, proof-of-steak, etc. Even weirdo stuff like Corda.

 However, Drivechain ships with a specialized, customized feature called 'blind merged mining' (BMM), which makes consensus on the sidechain *free*.
 As in, free in both the economic and engineering sense (see below).
 If a chain uses BMM, it freely inherits all of Bitcoin's proof of work security.
 In fact, the sidechain gets all of Bitcoin's security, even if transaction fees [or other miner-revenue-sources] fall to zero.